A vaccine study in college students will help determine when it’s safe to take masks off

 She drew up a list of the people in her bubble — colleagues in the laboratory and a close friend who works as a nanny — who will be asked to undergo similar intensive testing if she becomes infected.

 Brewster said her heart sank a little when she learned she wouldn’t be vaccinated right away.
-Nothing about the trial prevents people from seeking out vaccination on their own, but she views participating as a way to contribute to history — an altruistic impulse that scientists running the trial said they are depending on.
+Nothing about the trial prevents people from seeking a vaccination on their own, but she views participating as a way to contribute to history — an altruistic impulse that scientists running the trial said they are depending on.
 In the first week of enrolling in the trial at UC-Boulder, some students who found out they wouldn’t get the vaccine right away were crushed.

 “There were kids … who just broke down,” said Brian L. Stauffer, chief of cardiology at Denver Health Medical Center and one of the leaders of the Boulder trial.
 “One individual sat there, and recovered, and said, ‘Let’s do it.’ … It’s been great to see people participate that way.
 We frequently don’t give college kids enough benefit of the doubt.”